 I first saw Blackjack Burnout at the 2016 Cutting Edge Table Games show in Las Vegas, where I made this interview of the inventor, Angel Espino.
 In August, 2017, it had its first placement at the Saratoga casino in Blackhawk, Colorado.
+Since then, it was also picked up by the Golden Gates casino in Blackhawk.

 The game plays like regular blackjack except the player gets one opportunity to replace a bad card for the next one in the deck.
 For this option, the player must add a non-refundable 20% fee at the start of the hand.